andy489/Introduction_to_Programming_CPP/Tasks.md

 **4.12.** Write a function with signature bool checkDate(const char* text), which verifies if the input parameter is a correct date in DD.MM format.
 Do not use string.

+**4.13** Write a function which takes four arguments - an int array, first index and last index of the searched interval and wanted value x.
+Using the algorithm binary search, the function should return the index of x if it exists in the array, or -1 if it does not exist.

 ## 5. Matrices

 **5.01.**